The Hybrid Approach: Benefit from Both Multivariate and Univariate Anomaly Detection Techniques

 Multivariate approaches, on the other hand, detect anomalies as complete incidents, yet are difficult to scale both in terms of computation and accuracy of the models.
 This approach also produces anomaly alerts.
 These are hard to interpret because all the metrics are inputs that generate a single output from the anomaly detection system.

 With multivariate methods, each added metric introduces interactions between itself and all the other metrics.
 Since multivariate anomaly detection methods have to model this entire complex system, the computational cost increases rapidly as the number of modeled metrics increases.
 In addition, individual metrics need to have similar statistical behavior for multivariate methods to accurately work.

 Anodot effectively combines the strengths of each of these techniques into a hybrid approach.
 Since univariate anomaly detection is used first on individual metrics, Anodot’s approach benefits from its scalability and simplicity.
 By using other advanced AI techniques for discovering relationships between the metrics, Anodot utilizes the multivariate approach to group and interpret related anomalies, satisfying the requirement of conciseness we spoke of earlier.

-This blending of univariate and multivariate anomaly detection is very similar to Anodot’s combination of supervised and unsupervised anomaly detection techniques we discussed in our previous series.
+This blending of univariate and multivariate anomaly detection is similar to Anodot’s combination of the supervised and unsupervised anomaly detection techniques we discussed in our previous series.
 At each layer of its anomaly detection system, Anodot uses the most appropriate data science and machine learning techniques for that layer, even combining them in sophisticated ways to provide businesses with actionable information in real time.

-Tune in next time to learn how your business can sift through thousands or even millions of metrics in real time using automated anomaly detection.
+Stay tuned soon, to learn how your business can sift through thousands or even millions of metrics in real time using automated anomaly detection.